-If we try to generalize somehow and find the most fundamental thing that all OOP languages have (according to Butch), most likely the common point of contact will be polymorphism of subtypes.
+If we try to generalize somehow and find the most fundamental thing about all OOP languages, we will find the polymorphism of subtypes as a common ground.

-In addition, we'll get acquainted with the concept of "design patterns".
-Let's analyze their influence on code structure and get acquainted with some popular ones:
+In addition, we will get acquainted with the concept of design patterns.
+Let us analyze their influence on code structure and get acquainted with some popular ones:

-Let's talk about when polymorphism is necessary and when it isn't, or when it can even be harmful.
-We'll look at several techniques that allow you to get polymorphic behavior without using objects.
+Let us talk about when polymorphism is necessary.
+When it is not, or when it can even be harmful.
+We will look at several techniques that allow you to get polymorphic behavior without using objects.
 To do this, we'll look at the different types of dispatching.

 The Hexlet support team or other students will answer you.